Is Spearfishing Legal in NSW? Understanding the Rules and Regulations

 One of the most controversial aspects of spearfishing regulations in NSW is the legality of using SCUBA gear while spearfishing.
 In NSW, it is illegal to use SCUBA gear for spearfishing, as it is considered an unfair advantage over the prey.

-See also Do You Need to Print Your Montana Fishing License in 2024?
+See also Do I Need a Fishing License to Help My Child Fish in Arizona?

 Spearfishing with SCUBA gear is prohibited because it allows divers to catch the largest and best specimens of a particular species, which can reduce the population of that species.
 Additionally, the use of SCUBA gear can disturb the balance of the marine ecosystem and impact the overall health of fish populations.